Hesprs/Hesprs.github.io/Contents/about/en.md

 ### V 2.7.0   19 May 2025
 1. Recode all the CSS files by SCSS;
-2. Apply acrylic effect to the pop up window;
+2. Apply acrylic effect to the pop-up menu;
 3. Restore the neat mobile layout before V 2.6.0;
-4. Micsellaneous code refactoration, logic optimization and bug fixes.
+4. Miscellaneous code refactoration, logic optimization and bug fixes.

 ### V 2.6.1   8 May 2025
 1. Refactor the code of dark / light theme toggler, "8values" tool, website content storing structures, and language-specific styles;